-Daniel Greene is an adjunct professor of history at Northwestern University and a guest exhibition curator at the U.S. Holocaust Memorial Museum in Washington, D.C.
-He is currently curating a special exhibition on Americans' responses to Nazism for the museum.
-Greene's book, The Jewish Origins of Cultural Pluralism: The Menorah Association and American Diversity (2011), won the American Jewish Historical Society's Saul Viener Prize.
+Daniel Greene is President and Librarian at the Newberry Library in Chicago and adjunct professor of history at Northwestern University.
+In 2018, he curated Americans and the Holocaust, an exhibition that opened at the US Holocaust Memorial Museum in Washington, DC, to commemorate its twenty-fifth anniversary.
+Greene's co-edited (with Edward Phillips) book, Americans and the Holocaust: A Reader was published by Rutgers University Press in 2022.
+His first book, The Jewish Origins of Cultural Pluralism: The Menorah Association and American Diversity (2011), won the American Jewish Historical Society's Saul Viener Prize.
 He is also a coauthor and coeditor of Home Front: Daily Life in the Civil War North (2013), a book accompanying a collaborative exhibition between the Newberry Library and the Terra Foundation for American Art.
-Greene is a former vice president for research and academic programs at the Newberry Library.
+Greene earned his PhD at the University of Chicago.

 New in 2022: Americans and the Holocaust (Rutgers University Press)

 Daniel Greene traces the emergence of the idea of cultural pluralism to the lived experiences of a group of Jewish college students and public intellectuals, including the philosopher Horace M. Kallen.
 These young Jews faced particular challenges as they sought to integrate themselves into the American academy and literary world of the early 20th century.
 At Harvard University, they founded an influential student organization known as the Menorah Association in 1906 and later the Menorah Journal, which became a leading voice of Jewish public opinion in the 1920s.
 In response to the idea that the American melting pot would erase all cultural differences, the Menorah Association advocated a pluralist America that would accommodate a thriving Jewish culture while bringing Jewishness into mainstream American life.